 The national park is named after a saint called Khaptad Baba, who is said to have meditated at that place.
 A statue of Khaptad baba is also present at the Khaptad national park premise built as a tribute to Khaptad Baba.

-VIsiting Khaptad national park is also suitable for bird-watching as it habituates species of Himalayan Monal, peregrine falcon, white-rumped vulture, and more.
+Visiting Khaptad national park is also suitable for bird-watching as it habituates species of Himalayan Monal, peregrine falcon, white-rumped vultures, and more.
 Khaptad national park is also home to a few notable lakes such as Nag Dhunga, Khaptad Daha, and Upper Tribeni.

 If you want to choose the best time to visit Khaptad national park, then Spring and Autumn seasons are the best ones.
 Visit during March to May or October to November for a better traveling experience as the weather is pleasant for trekking, bird-watching, observing mountains, and so on.
 It is also the time when the forest is stuffed with blooming rhododendrons.